 I recall that ornament-making party as a glowing example of my mother’s creativity, resilience, and ability to bring love and light to our days no matter how dark her own were.
-Struggling with three kids, persistent migraines, various part-time jobs, and a business to co-manage, Mom didn’t have space to explore her passions during my childhood.
+Struggling with three kids, persistent migraines, various part-time jobs, and a business to co-manage, Mom didn’t have much space to explore her passions during my childhood.

-That’s why I choose presence over presents whenever I get the chance.
-It’s much more fun than shopping, it removes a layer of “to dos” and it leaves me less stressed and more fun to be around.
-And isn’t that really what the holidays are all about?
+That’s why I choose presence over presents whenever it feels right.
+It’s much more fun than shopping, it removes a layer of “to dos” and it leaves me less stressed, more fun to be around, and feeling more connected to those I love.

-Kim Childs is a Certified Positive Psychology Life, Career and Wellness Coach.
-Click here to learn more and schedule a free initial consultation in person or over the phone.
+Kim Childs is a Certified Life and Career Coach specializing in Positive Psychology, creativity and sacred living.
+Click here to learn more and schedule a free initial consultation in person or via phone or Zoom.